bkcsoft/code-assignment-metasolutions/README.md

 -----------------------------------------
 TL;DR; Bug-fixes and serious refactoring...

-Too use this on a broader scale I'd have to refactor it for better scoping.
+To use this on a broader scale I'd have to refactor it for better scoping.
 First and foremost, the selection is buggy as h*ll and theres a bunch of work-arounds to make it _act_ less buggy.
 (Basically there's no way to know if something is actually highlighted, and if said highlight is still